 Actually, this isn't quite as hard as it sounds because we just have to think about the melody that the other voices above the bass are playing.

-It's important for a serious student of the organ to become familiar with figured bass and its realization -- it's necessary for an understanding of the inversions of chords and for the playing of certain scores from the repertoire, as well as being part of the language with which musicians communicate with one another.
+It's important for a serious student of the organ to know what continuo is and something about its realization -- it's necessary for an understanding of the inversions of chords and for the playing of certain scores from the repertoire, as well as being part of the language with which musicians communicate with one another.

 The top staff (photo) shows the realization of the figured bass notated in the bottom staff, in this example.